Field Synthesis with Azimuthally-Varying, Cascaded, Cylindrical Metasurfaces using a Wave Matrix Approach

+During his study for master's degree, he was with Electromagnetic Compatibility Laboratory, National Taiwan University, as a research assistant.
+He was also an intern at Taiwan Semiconductor Manufacturing Company.

-In 2019, he joined Prof. Anthony Grbic's group with the University of Michigan, Ann Arbor, MI, USA, where he is currently pursuing the Ph.D. degree in electrical and computer engineering.
-His research interests include metamaterials, curved metasurfaces, antenna designs, and study of electromagnetic theory. \end{IEEEbiography}
+In 2019, Mr. Lin joined Prof. Anthony Grbic's group with the University of Michigan, Ann Arbor, MI, USA, where he is currently pursuing the Ph.D. degree in electrical and computer engineering.
+His research interests include metamaterials, curved metasurfaces, antenna designs, and study of analytical electromagnetics/optics. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Anthony Grbic} received the B.A.Sc., M.A.Sc., and Ph.D. degrees in electrical engineering from the University of Toronto, Canada, in 1998, 2000, and 2005, respectively.
+\begin{IEEEbiography}[{ }]{Anthony Grbic} (S’00 - M’06 - SM’14 – F’16) received the B.A.Sc., M.A.Sc., and Ph.D. degrees in electrical engineering from the University of Toronto, Canada, in 1998, 2000, and 2005, respectively.
 In 2006, he joined the Department of Electrical Engineering and Computer Science, University of Michigan, Ann Arbor, MI, USA, where he is currently a Professor.
-His research interests include engineered electromagnetic structures (metamaterials, metasurfaces, electromagnetic band-gap materials, frequency-selective surfaces), antennas, microwave circuits, plasmonics, wireless power transmission, and analytical electromagnetics/optics.
+His research interests include engineered electromagnetic structures (metamaterials, metasurfaces, electromagnetic band-gap materials, frequency-selective surfaces), antennas, microwave circuits, time varying and space-time varying electromagnetic systems, plasmonics, wireless power transmission, and analytical electromagnetics/optics.